The LinkChecker Python 3 program is an effective offline or online method to recursively check websites from the command line.

 linkchecker --check-extern http://localhost:4000

-The checking process takes 5-10 minutes depending on your website size (number of pages & links).
-Pipe to a file as below if you want to save the result.
+The checking process takes several minutes, perhaps even 20-30 minutes, depending on your website size (number of pages & links).
+Pipe to a file as below if you want to save the result (recommended).

 - list options for recursion depth, format output and much more: